-Our Board of Directors has established an Audit Committee; a Compensation Committee; and a Nominating, Corporate Governance, and Sustainability Committee.
+Our Board of Directors has established Audit; Talent and Compensation; and Nominating, Governance and Sustainability Committees.
 Only independent directors are members of these three committees.

-Our Board of Directors held five meetings during fiscal 2022, and each of our directors attended at least 75% of the total number of meetings of the Board and all of the committees of the Board of which such director was a member held during the period in which such director served.
-The aggregate attendance rate for all board meetings was 100%.
-Directors are encouraged to attend our annual meetings of shareholders, and all directors serving at that time attended the annual shareholders meeting held on June 3, 2021.
+Our Board of Directors held five meetings during fiscal 2024, and each of our directors attended at least 75% of the total number of meetings of the Board and at least 75% of the committees of the Board of which such director was a member held during the period in which such director served.
+Directors are encouraged to attend our annual meetings of shareholders, and all directors serving at that time attended the annual shareholders meeting held on May 25, 2023.

-CURRENT COMMITTEE MEMBERSHIP COMMITTEE INDEPENDENT MEMBERS CHAIR Audit Kristina Cashman Mary Lou Kelley John E. Kyees • Compensation Edward M. Schmults Frances P. Philip Carrie M. Tharp • Nominating, Corporate Governance, and Sustainability Frances P. Philip Nancy Twine Edward M. Schmults •
+CURRENT COMMITTEE MEMBERSHIP

+COMMITTEE INDEPENDENT MEMBERS CHAIR Audit Kristina Cashman Mary Lou Kelley Jessica Rodriguez Carrie M Tharp • Talent and Compensation Carrie M. Tharp Kristina Cashman Frances P. Philip Bradley Weston • Nominating, Governance and Sustainability Frances P. Philip Mary Lou Kelley Jessica Rodriguez Bradley Weston •

-Audit Committee, Our Audit Committee reviews and recommends to the Board of Directors internal accounting and financial controls, accounting principles and auditing practices to be employed in the preparation and review of our financial statements.
+Audit Committee.
+Our Audit Committee reviews and recommends to the Board of Directors internal accounting and financial controls, accounting principles, and auditing practices to be employed in the preparation and review of our financial statements.
 In addition, our Audit Committee has the authority to engage, oversee, and dismiss public accountants to audit our annual financial statements and determine the scope of the audit to be undertaken by such accountants.
-Our Audit Committee also reviews the fairness of related party transactions and assists the Board in managing enterprise risk and capital spending.
-The Board of Directors has determined that both Kristina Cashman, the Chair of the Audit Committee, and John E. Kyees, former chair and member of the Audit Committee are both "audit committee financial experts" (as defined by Item 407(d)(5)(ii) of Regulation S-K) and are "independent" (under the definitions and interpretations of NASDAQ Stock Market), in accordance with the rules of The NASDAQ Stock Market.
-The Audit Committee met ten times in fiscal 2022.
+Our Audit Committee also reviews the fairness of related party transactions and assists the Board in managing enterprise risk, cybersecurity, and capital spending.
+The Board of Directors has determined that Kristina Cashman, the Chair of the Audit Committee is an "audit committee financial expert" (as defined by Item 407(d)(5)(ii) of Regulation S-K) and is "independent" (under the definitions and interpretations of NASDAQ Stock Market), in accordance with the rules of The NASDAQ Stock Market.
+The Audit Committee met eight times in fiscal 2024.

-Compensation Committee.
-Our Compensation Committee reviews and determines policies, practices and procedures relating to the compensation of executive officers, including the CEO, and the establishment and administration of certain employee benefit plans for executive officers.
-The Compensation Committee has the authority to administer our 2020 Equity and Incentive Plan ("2020 Plan") and to advise and consult with our officers regarding managerial personnel policies.
-Our 2010 Equity and Incentive Plan expired in October 2020 but is maintained for grants awarded prior to the effectiveness of the 2020 Plan.
-The Compensation Committee met four times in fiscal 2022.
+Talent and Compensation Committee.
+Our Talent and Compensation Committee reviews and determines policies, practices and procedures relating to the compensation of executive officers, including the CEO, and the establishment and administration of certain employee benefit plans for executive officers.
+The Talent and Compensation Committee has the authority to administer our 2020 Equity and Incentive Plan, as amended ("2020 Plan") and to advise and consult with our officers regarding managerial personnel policies.
+The Talent and Compensation Committee met four times in fiscal 2024.